How does the new Titleist Pro V1 perform? Find out in our 2023 Pro V1 golf ball review.

 The 2021 and 2023 golf balls were very similar in terms of data.
 I was spinning the ball pretty low for me throughout the testing; on average, the spin was identical.
 My strikes were more toe bias with the 2021 model, which would have dropped the spin down slightly.

 I think the big difference for me between the two was that the ball flight went more stable.
 You can see many of my data variables were similar across the two models, but the 2023 Pro V1 was much improved in terms of dispersion.
 This wasn’t what I expected when I set out to do the testing.
-I think some of this came down to the ball being more stable in wind.
+I think some of this came down to the ball being more stable in wind as it was a windy day during my initial testing.

 I also felt the 2023 ball stayed in the air longer while watching the ball flight during testing.
 This is reflected in the carry distances, with the new ball being about 2 yards longer.
 It also flew slightly higher, which will have affected the visual of the flight too.